tylerbrewer2/contactually-lite/README.md

 - Built in Ruby on Rails.
 - Allow a user to upload a tab-delimited file of contacts via a web form.
 The file will contain the following columns: `first_name`, `last_name`, `email_address`, `phone_number`, `company_name`.
-There's an example file included (data.csv).
+There's an example file included (data.tsv).
 - Parse the given file, normalize the data, and store the information in a relational database.
 - Display the list of contacts and their data.
 - Accompanying specs written in [Rspec](https://github.com/rspec/rspec-core)
-- (**Bonus**) Allow deleting specific contacts via Ajax.
+- Allow deleting specific contacts via Ajax.
+- Allow the list of contacts to be filtered via Javascript to show:
+  - Only contacts with international numbers
+  - Only contacts numbers with an extension
+  - Only contacts with `.com` email addresses
+  - Order the contacts alphabetically by email address

+Use of gems and jQuery is allowed, but no pre-built table-sorting libraries please.

 ##### Submission Instructions

-- Use separate commits for each solution and put an explanation of your solution in the commit message.
-Don't squash your commits.
+- Break up your work into separate/logical commits.
-- You can use as many branches as you need in order to organize your work, but you must make sure your completed code is on the master branch before bundling up your work.
+- You can use as many branches as you need in order to organize your work, but you must make sure your completed code is on the `master` branch before bundling up your work.
 - Your code should be clear and well-documented.

 When you're done, use `git bundle` to bundle up the repo and email it as an attachment to **hw@contactually.com**.

 **NOTE:**
 Your application *does not* need to handle authentication or authorization.